compulim/workflows/README.md

       - When CD is on `push` event instead of `workflow_dispatch`, it does not have `workflow: write` permission
       - It will almost certainly fail until we run the CD once manually
    - `git pull --all` will always say we have a conflict
+- `xargs` not easily working on Windows because CRLF

 ## Snippets